gabrielbdornas/braicode/pages/002-03-strings.md

 If you need to use single quotes in your string, then wrap it in double quotes.
 Here's an example: imagine you wanted to create the string _Python's course for Beginners_.
-So we want to add an apostrophe, like this:
+To do that we need to add an apostrophe, like this:

 ````python
 course = 'Python's course for Beginners'